 If you are looking for a local administrative policy, please visit the Campus Handbook.

 Still having difficulty locating a policy?
-If you need further assistance locating a policy, please contact Management Services at 518-564-2539 and we will be happy to assist you.
+If you need further assistance locating a policy, please contact the administrative policy program manager at 518-564-2538 and we will be happy to assist you.

 All administrative policies have a policy owner.
-Management Services is responsible for assigning an owner to each policy as part of the approval process.
+The administrative policy program manager is responsible for assigning an owner to each policy as part of the approval process.
 The owner is responsible for writing content for the policy, ensuring that policies are accurate and current, and answering questions about the policy.
 Typically, the owner is the department that has responsibility for the area associated with the policy.
-Management Services provides technical assistance to policy owners and is responsible for managing the content of the policy webpage.
+The administrative policy program manager provides technical assistance to policy owners and is responsible for managing the content of the policy webpage.

 Each administrative policy has an owner assigned on the specific policy’s webpage.

 - I have questions about [insert policy title] policy.
 Who do I contact?